spacetelescope/jwst_validation_notebooks/README.md

 For commands on how to execute the cells look at the [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) documentaion.
 Here is a useful [cheat sheet](https://www.cheatography.com/weidadeyue/cheat-sheets/jupyter-notebook/pdf_bw/) with shortcuts and commands.

-### Contributing New Notebooks ###
+### Contributing New Notebooks & Data ###

 This repository operates using the standard [fork and pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) github workflow.
 First you will want to fork the repository

 ![Fork Button](docs/static/fork_repo.png)

-When the forking process is done, you can look at the repositories under your username and will see a copy of the forked repository.
+When the forking process is done, you can look at the repositories under your user profile and will see a copy of the forked repository there.
 Think "
-I am forking a copy of the `jwst_validation_notebooks` repository from the `spacetelescope` profile to the `my_user_name`" profile.
+I am forking a copy of the `jwst_validation_notebooks` repository from the `spacetelescope`'s profile to the `my_user_name`'s profile".

 ![Forked Repo](docs/static/forked_repo.png)